Do Grandparents Have Visitation Rights in Illinois?

 • the grandparent's mental and physical health

-• the length and quality of the prior grandparent-grandchild relationship
+• the length and quality of the prior relationship between the child and the grandparent

-• any factor demonstrating that a loss of the grandparent relationship would harm the child's mental, physical or emotional health.
+• any other circumstances showing that the loss of the relationship between the grandparent and grandchild is likely to unduly harm the child's mental, physical, or emotional health.

 Considering Divorce?